aranibatta/aranibatta.github.io/index.md

 Hi, I'm arani bhattacharyay.
 ------

 Feel free to use this site to learn a bit more [about](https://www.notion.so/bhattacharyay/arani-bhattacharyay-8ced3f678a99479a968f33fa2b93f4bd) me.
+I'll write stuff, and if it's useful to others it'll go [here](http://blog.bhattacharyay.com).

 Currently working on a NewCo.
 Studied Electrical Engineering and Computer Science with a minor in Statistics at the [University of California, Berkeley](http://berkeley.edu).